 Cobalt Strike uses the Artifact Kit to generate its executables and DLLs.
-The Artifact Kit is a source code framework to build executables and DLLs that evade some anti-virus products.
+The Artifact Kit is part of the Arsenal Kit, which contains a collection of kits-a source code framework to build executables and DLLs that evade some anti-virus products.